Forestry Issues

 AGAINST THE GRAIN: Foresters and Forestry in Nova Scotia

 L. Anders Sandberg, Peter Clancy.
 A study of foresters and forestry in Nova Scotia reveals a rich tradition of alternative and dissenting practices intertwined with the professional and political orthodoxies of the day.
-Profiles 7 forestry professionals who all have run “against the grain,” raising challenges in pursuit of new forestry practices.
+Profiles seven (7) forestry professionals who all have run “against the grain,” raising challenges in pursuit of new forestry practices.
 These profiles, and the conclusions that follow, have relevance well beyond Nova Scotia, giving deeper perspective to the challenges engulfing contemporary forestry.
 6 x 9, 376p, b&w photos & illustrations, 2000.

-A7660 paperback ..........US $32.95 CAN $32.95
+A7660 paperback ..........US $29.95 CAN $34.95

 CREATING A FORESTRY FOR THE 21ST CENTURY: The Science of Ecosystem Management

 Kathryn Kohm, Jerry Franklin, eds..
-Authoritative and multidisciplinary examination of the current state of forestry & its relation to the emergent field of ecosystem management.
-Includes a synthesis of the principles of ecosystem management & their implications for forest policy.
+Authoritative and multidisciplinary examination of the current state of forestry and its relation to the emergent field of ecosystem management.
+Includes a synthesis of the principles of ecosystem management and their implications for forest policy.
 Covers new understandings of ecological processes, challenges to long-held assumptions, and economic and political issues.
 A definitive text on managing ecosystems, providing a compelling case for creative thinking beyond traditional bounds of forestry.
 8 x 10, 491p, color photos, tables, figures, 1996.

-C3999 paperback ..........US $45.00 CAN $52.00
+C3999 paperback ..........US $55.00 CAN $59.95

 CONSERVATION BIOLOGY PRINCIPLES FOR FORESTED LANDSCAPES